Traditional Chinese Medicine

 Another component of Traditional Chinese Medicine used in the treatment

-the dan tian, or vital center.
-From this center, the qi is said
+navel, called the "dan tian", or vital center.
+From this

-to emanate to distant regions of the body.
-Upon practice, students
+center, the qi is said to emanate to distant regions of the body.

-can sense the presence of qi at the vital center in the form of
+Upon practice, students can sense the presence of qi at the vital

-localized warmth and can then direct the life energy to specific
+center in the form of localized warmth and can then direct the life

-that specifically address the patients' illnesses.
+prescribe exercises that specifically address the patients' illnesses.

 The perspective of TCM on tai-chi and chi-gong differs from that

-like yoga, increase the absorption and utilization of oxygen.
+the absorption and utilization of oxygen.

 Through intensive practice of chi-gong, an entire set of beneficial